chrisoco/APDE_BE/docs/src/GenericFilter.md

 3. **Dot Notation Issues**: Ensure the field exists in the database and is properly cast
 4. **Performance Issues**: Check MongoDB indexes on filterable fields
 5. **Authentication Errors**: Ensure proper Sanctum token is provided
+6. **Authorization Errors**: Check if the user has permission to access the model

 ### Debugging